 The four UK Funding Councils (including SFC, and led by Research England) have introduced an Open Access Policy for the next Research Excellence Framework (REF).
 In order to be eligible for REF2021, the policy requires articles and conference proceedings to be deposited in an institutional repository when they are accepted for publication.
 St Andrews has embedded the policy as an institutional requirement.

 Make sure your work can meet institutional and REF requirements by entering the details of your publications into Pure and at the same time uploading your Author Accepted Manuscript in Pure for all articles and proceedings.

-*Please note as of 1 Nov 2017, RCUK funds are only available to cover APC costs in fully Open Access journals.
+*Please note as of 1 Nov 2017, UKRI funds are only available to cover APC costs in fully Open Access journals.
 See details on our OA funding page.

 Make sure your work can meet institutional and REF requirements by uploading your Author Accepted Manuscript* in Pure as soon as possible along with the date of acceptance. *This is your full text version of the manuscript after peer review and including any final changes, but before publisher typesetting or copy-editing by the publisher.
 Please do not upload final publisher versions, or typeset proofs.

-Log in to Pure and upload your paper as soon as it is accepted, with the date of acceptance – the Library will take care of the rest.
+Log in to Pure and upload your paper as soon as it is accepted, with the date of acceptance – the Open Access team will take care of the rest.